adam-jb/py_education/main.md

 Perhaps unit testing is best for seeing how your widget behaves generally.
 It won't tell you if you're getting results which look about right but aren't perfect.

-The setup() and teardown() methods you create for your testing class can be complicated (eg: making a new folder structure)
+The setUp() and tearDown() methods you create for your testing class can be complicated (eg: making a new folder structure)